 Jack enthusiastically said that they were the best cookies he had ever tasted.
 (If only I hadn’t picked up on the word (they”).

 I smiled and asked where he had put the rest of the cookies.
 (If only I hadn’t asked that question).

 He seemed uneasy.
 His response with a slightly strained voice was to say he thought they were for him.
 (If only I had not let the realization he had eaten twenty giant cookies show on my face).

-I was hesitant to reply because I knew that since I discovered his sweet tooth I had dramatically increased the frequency of my baking anything I thought he would enjoy, so in a way yes I baked every cookie thinking of him – but to eat all twenty in one evening? giant cookies!
-Was I allowed to say to him “yes, of course they were you”?
+I was hesitant to reply because I knew that since I discovered Jack’s sweet tooth I had dramatically increased the frequency of my baking anything I thought he would enjoy, so in a way yes I baked every cookie thinking of him – but to eat all twenty in one evening? giant cookies!
+Was I allowed to say to him “yes, of course they were all for you”?
 I was concerned he would freak out if he had any idea how strong my feelings for him were.

 I smiled and said “don’t worry, it’s fine.”

 He snapped and repeated I had said they were for him.

 I looked at Jack and slowly but mildly replied that I thought I had said he could help himself.